AlexWoIf/sinusbot-scripts/README.md

 #### Teleport
 Small script wich allow you create "teleport channels".
 Every user entered certain channel will be moved to another defined channel.

 You may use this teleport channels like a table of contents at the beginning of your channel list.
-This will work like a links to different sections of your server.
+This will work like a links to certain sections of your server.

 Or you may use it like a gateways to restricted areas - when your bot is online then gateways allow access some channels.
 But when it off then access will closed too.